 For 2018-19, starting salaries for teachers will range from $56,711 (bachelor’s degree, no prior teaching experience) to $85,794 (master’s degree, eight years teaching experience, plus additional coursework).
 New teachers with a master’s degree but no prior teaching experience will earn $63,751.
 Teachers’ salaries increase each year for more experience as well as education.

 Your salary step placement, which determines the pay increase given to teachers with prior experience, will be finalized after you are hired.
 To receive a salary differential, which is a pay increase awarded for additional coursework taken or degrees earned beyond a bachelor’s, you must fill out a separate application after you begin teaching.
 Any differentials you earn will be applied retroactively, as long as you apply within six months of your start date.

-To learn more about how salaries are determined, or to view a full salary schedule, please visit the Division of Human Resources' teacher salary page.
+To learn more about how salaries are determined, or to view a full salary schedule, please visit the Division of Human Capital's teacher salary page.

 Teachers can select from a variety of health insurance plans, several of which require no employee contributions.
 Coverage for teachers and their families (including registered domestic partners) begins on the first day of employment.
 Teachers also receive dental, vision, and prescription drug benefits through the United Federation of Teachers (UFT) Welfare Fund.
-To learn more, please visit the New York City Department of Education’s Human Resources page.
+To learn more, please visit the New York City Division of Labor's website.